LiorSinai/liorsinai.github.io/_posts/2021-11-05-quaternion-1-intro.md

 	>
 <figcaption></figcaption>
 </figure>
-Well, we need to find a circle that connects the nose of the cruiser from its starting position to its final position.
+We need to find a circle that connects the nose of the cruiser from its starting position to its final position.
 Then for each point on the arc of the circle, we need to find some $\psi$, $\theta$ and $\phi$ applied in that order that will result in a rotation to that point.
 This requires adjusting three angles simultaneously.
 One can imagine an algorithm where you adjust $\psi$, then $\theta$ then $\phi$ and if the point doesn't fall on the circle where it is supposed to go, start from the beginning at $\psi$ again.